troymnelson/teamMemberGenerator/README.md

 # teamMemberGenerator

-An app that will add team members to a website.
+An app to be used for employers to add a team of employees to a website.
+Inputed information about the employee entered into the terminal is then pasted onto the website in html.
+Upon refresh the team will reset.
+This is perfect for getting together and organizing a team of colleagues by department.

 ![Screenshot of project](/src/teamMemSS.png?raw=true "teamMemberGenerator")